matsim-org/pt2matsim/README.md

 ### From OSM

 OSM offers tags to specify spatial public transit data on stop locations and transit routes.
 The converter provided as part of the package creates an unmapped transit schedule from OSM data.
-It creates stop facilities from _OSM_ nodes with the tag _public\_transport=stop\_position_.
+It creates stop facilities from OSM nodes with the tag _public\_transport=stop\_position_.
 Relations with the tag _route=*_ are converted to transit routes.
 These transit routes contain only stop sequences.
 Link sequences are not converted even if they are available.
 The transport mode is set based on the respective _route=*_ tag value of the relation.

-The quality of the generated transit schedule for a region depends largely on the accuracy of the data in _OSM_.
+The quality of the generated transit schedule for a region depends largely on the accuracy of the data in OSM.
 Often route data is either inconsistent or not even available.
 The lack of naming conventions further complicates using the data.
-In addition, _OSM_ does not offer any tags to store temporal information.
+In addition, OSM does not offer any tags to store temporal information.
 Thus, departure times and stop offsets have to be gathered from other sources.

 The converter can be run via